wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 	If your application uses an entry point other than **app.js**, you must replace all occurrences of **app.js** with the correct entry point.
 For example, replacing **app.js** with **server.js**.

 <!-- deleted by customization
->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 -->
 ##Next steps

-In this tutorial you learned how to create a chat application hosted in an Azure web site.
+In this tutorial you learned how to create a chat application hosted in an Azure web app.
 You can also host this application as an Azure Cloud Service.
 For steps on how to accomplish this, see [Build a Node.js Chat Application with Socket.IO on an Azure Cloud Service][cloudservice].

 <!-- deleted by customization
 For more information, see also the [Node.js Developer Center](/develop/nodejs/).

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 * For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
 -->